Partial discharge testing and monitoring

 Timely corrective action

-Since PD activity is often present well in advance of insulation failure, PD measurement and analysis allows you to make informed decisions regarding the timely repair or replacement of equipment to ensure operation reliability.
+Since PD activity is often present well in advance of insulation failure, PD measurement and analysis allow you to make informed decisions regarding the timely repair or replacement of equipment to ensure operation reliability.

 Find out more about partial discharge measurement and analysis by watching the videos and reading the articles on this page.
 You can also find a PD measurement and analysis solution, register to attend OMICRON Academy courses for hands-on PD training, and contact us with any PD-related questions you have.